ShivaaramPrasad/TestVagrant_Assessment/README.md

 <h2>Problem Statement:</h2>
 <ul>
 <li>1.
 Write test to validate that the team has only 4 foreign players</li>
 <li>2.
-Write test to validate that their is atleast one wicket keeper </li>
+Write test to validate that their is atleast 1 wicket keeper </li>

 ## Software Dependencies